-We're going to show you the best strategy to build your portfolio to protect yourself from losses and maximize upside, and we'll even show you the best stocks to get started with.
+The investing strategy we’re going to show you is meant to protect you from big losses like that and give you maximum upside.
+We’ll even show you the best stocks to start with.

-With 50-40-10, you're splitting your investment capital into three tiers based on risk.
-These tiers include:
+The 50-40-10 investment strategy splits your investment capital into three tiers based on risk:

-And to help you get started, we’re showing you a stock that can fit into each part of your portfolio.
-You’ll want to keep adding more stocks to each tier to maintain diversity, but these stocks are a great building block to start from.
+To help you get started, we’re going to show you a stock that fits into each part of your portfolio.
+You’ll want to keep adding stocks to each tier to stay diverse.
+But these stocks are a great building block to start.

-Check out some of the best stocks to buy for beginners below.
+Check out some of the best stocks for beginners below.

 Best Stocks to Buy for Beginners: Base Builders

-One of our best base builders is Vanguard Wellington Fund Investor Shares (MUTD: VWELX).
+One of the best base-builder stocks to buy is Vanguard Wellington Fund Investor Shares (MUTD: VWELX).

-But Vanguard Wellington is a mutual fund, not a stock, so you’ll want to speak to your broker about the best way to get into it.
-Or you can open an account with Vanguard.
+Keep in mind that Vanguard Wellington is a mutual fund, not a stock, so you’ll want to consult your broker about the best way to invest in it.
+That, or you can open an account with Vanguard directly.

 Best Stocks to Buy for Beginners: Growth & Income Holdings

 Your first growth and income holding is the superstar tech company Microsoft Corp.
 (NASDAQ: MSFT).
-This is a stock that Money Morning Defense and Tech Specialist Michael A. Robinson told our readers they absolutely needed to buy in 2012.
-And he was right.
+Money Morning Defense and Tech Specialist Michael A. Robinson urged our readers to buy Microsoft in 2012.

-But Microsoft has been at the forefront of computer hardware and software ever since it went public 33 years ago in 1986.
-In fact, it’s almost impossible to not have used their products in one way or another in your lifetime.
-There's the popular Windows operating system and Microsoft Office.
+Microsoft has been at the forefront of computer hardware and software since 1986.
+You’ve likely used its Windows operating system or Microsoft Office programs.
+At this point, it’s nearly impossible to not have used its products in your lifetime.

-But the next tier of your portfolio is the most exciting.
-This is where you'll swing for the fences with IPOs, options, takeover targets, and more.
+This is where we swing for the fences with IPOs, options, takeover targets, and more.